charmingruby/clize/README.md

 - it should be able to create a new assignment
 - it should be able manage an assignment
 - it should be able to change assignment status

-#### Documentation

-- it should be able to create a document
-- it should be able to add a topic to a document
-- it should be able to add a content to a topic
-- it should be able to generate a documentation of a document in .md file